thegreystone/jmc-flame-view/README.md

-# jmc-trace-view
+# jmc-flame-view
-Foundation code to provide custom HTML based visualisation of stack traces in JMC
+Community collaboration to provide a view that renders stacktrace selections as flame graphs in Mission Control.